Cite a PowerPoint Presentation in MLA

 IN-TEXT CITATION EXAMPLES

-In-text citations for an online PowerPoint presentation should include the author’s last name or the organization’s name along with the slide number.
-In MLA format, there are two options for in-text citations: parenthetical or narrative.
+In-text citations for an online PowerPoint presentation must include the author’s last name or the name of the organization and the slide number.
+In MLA style, there are two in-text citation options: parenthetical or narrative.

 Parenthetical citation: